HuwCampbell/grenade/README.md

 ./mafia test
 ```

-Grenade is currently known to build with ghc 7.10 and 8.0.
+Grenade builds with ghc 7.10 and 8.0.

 Thanks
 ------